Annotation

 Conclusion

-Following this guide, a 2-node Proxmox Cluster was deployed and configured with StarWind Virtual SAN (VSAN) running in a CVM on each host.
+Following this guide, a Proxmox Cluster was deployed and configured with StarWind Virtual SAN (VSAN) running in a CVM on each host.
 As a result, a virtual shared storage “pool” accessible by all cluster nodes was created for storing highly available virtual machines.